emiemi22/PharmacyProject/README.md

 I added a new table called Producer, which can be a way to develop more functionalities on the application, such as the stock for each drug, or the similar medicaments.
 Also supports REQUESTS, such as POST GET DELETE.
 In a future step, these request could be done only by the administrator of the site.
 I tried at this point to create using a Factory Method Design Pattern, more types of users for the application, such as for employees, clients and administrator.
 Unfortunatly I did not succed to implement it.
 No more excuses, I wanted to have those users for the app to have different functionalities.
 Such as, a client can order some product, an employee can add a new product/delete/update it, and an administrator can have access to the whole app DB.

+There is a table called Order where a employee can select a product which is needed in pharmacy, and to send it to the producer to increase the stock of that product.
+Also when an order is made, the stock of that product is increased with quantity.
+And when an order is cancelled the stock of that product decrease.
+Basically the table order has a foreign key to the product table and another foreign key to the producer.